anuragvohraec/CounterDB/README.md

 # Notes:
-1. To get maximum speed: Use a cache layer and pass bigger increments in one go using `unsigned long increment(unsigned long index, unsigned long increment=1)`.
+1. To get maximum speed: Use a cache layer and pass bigger increments in one go using `unsigned long long increment(unsigned long long index, unsigned long long increment=1)`.
-2. An index can count upto maximum value of `unsigned long`.
+2. An index can count upto maximum value of `unsigned long long`.
 So if you wanted higher counts than that, than you must use more than one index and sum them later using some custom logic.